 International Day of Families (May 15)

 One weird holiday on May 15 is International Day of Families.
-Check out the other weird May holidays!
+Check out the other cute holidays in May!

 The International Day of Families, observed annually on May 15, is a day dedicated to acknowledging the importance of families as fundamental units of society.